 Use only clocks that have known synchronization properties.

-Protect any code that uses real-time time bases with any potential of roll-over from going from a large value to a zero or a negative valuer.
+Protect any code that uses real-time time bases with any potential of roll-over from going from a large value to a zero or a negative value.
 This is done by assuming that a rollover can occur and if it is expected that always T1<T2, but is found that T1 is nearing Time_Base'Last, then T2<<T1 will be accepted.

-6.XX.6 Implications for standardization

-In future standardization activities, the following items should be considered:

-6.YY Resource Consumption Measurement
+7.YY Time Consumption Measurement

-6.YY.1 Description of application vulnerability
+7.YY.1 Description of application vulnerability